 McDonald’s does not offer a “fish delight” menu item; however, it is likely the president was referring to the restaurant’s Filet-O-Fish sandwich.
 As a solo order, the sandwich costs around $4.69, rising to $7.69 if he makes it a meal with fries and a drink — talk about a great value.

 Purchasing Luxury Cars

 As commander in chief, Trump doesn’t do much driving these days.
 He is accustomed to being driven around.
-However, the billionaire had chauffers usher him around New York City in a limo during his civilian days.
+However, the billionaire also had chauffeurs usher him around New York in a limo during his civilian days.